haiphucnguyen/mycollab2/mycollab-app-community/src/main/installer-resources/README.md

 * Create sample project for the new MyCollab installation
 * Add the context help for project forms
 * Change the issue workflow similar than Bugzilla
+* Allow to edit description in file management
 * Other minor improvements

 **Bug Fixes**